-Check the Trees and My Property page for details about which trees do and don’t need a permit.
+Check the Trees on Your Property page for details about which trees do and don’t need a permit.

 One of the conditions of approval is that pruning works are carried out by a qualified arborist in line with the Australian Standard for pruning of trees.

 Talk to your arborist.
 They’ll understand the terms used on the permit and should be able to explain it to you.

 A permit is valid for two years from the date shown on the permit, or until the approved work is done - whichever happens first.

 You can call us on (02) 4227 7111 or use the button below to check the status of you application.